UPF Q&A

 Responsible Business Conduct

-The Dutch government and Netherlands Enterprise Agency consider it important that Dutch companies set an example for others in Responsible Business Conduct (RBC).
-If you do business internationally with financial or other kinds of support from the government, we expect you to act responsibly.
+The Dutch government and RVO emphasise that Dutch companies lead by example in Responsible Business Conduct (RBC).
+If you do business internationally with financial or other forms of support from the government, we expect you to operate responsibly.

-By completing a risk assessment, you can ensure that the projects you carry out or participate in reduce or prevent potential adverse impacts on people and the environment.
-This process, also referred to as due diligence, examines the social and environmental risks of your international activities and supply chain, how you prevent or reduce them and how you report on them.
+Projects reduce or prevent potential negative impacts on people and the environment.
+An RBC risk approach can help achieve this.
+This process, also known as due diligence, examines the social and environmental risks of your activities abroad and your supply chain, how you prevent or reduce these risks, and how you communicate about them.

 RBC guidelines and UPF